uncdubdiver/smartthings-myq/README.md

-# dbdevelopment-smartthings-myq
+# smartthings-myq
-My personal setup for the MyQ garage door opener integration for SmartThings
+Device Type Handler for the MyQ garage door opener integration for SmartThings

 ### Pre-requisites
 Must have a Samsung SmartThings account setup (https://account.smartthings.com)